AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.
 Honestly, this is a really fun and genuine surprise that I wasn't expecting to hit this strong.
 Who would've thought that non-Linnaeus Mobius would be so damn strong nonetheless?
 Clearly, she doesn't need it, and neither does she gives a fuck about having DMG Reduction trying to weigh her down.

-> Boss to be Chosen: Andrius, then Vill-V or Aponia
+> Boss to be Chosen: Andrius OR Husk, then Vill-V or Aponia

 !!! note
+    The choice between Andrius or Husk is difficult.
+Andrius has a really thick shield for non-fire Valkyries, making the fight harder even for Mobius.
+Husk on the other hand can be easier despite the type-counter.
 Vill-V is the best choice easily if you have Miniature [X] available.

 ####<p align="center">Setup</p>